Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Genetic analysis of Crohn's disease

 \subsection{Results on real data}

-Encouraged by the simulation results of the previous section, we proceeded to run knockoffs with a nominal FDR level of 10\% on the full genetic design matrix and real Crohn's disease outcomes.
+Encouraged by these robustness simulations, we proceeded to run knockoffs with a nominal FDR level of 10\% on the full genetic design matrix and real Crohn's disease outcomes.
 Since knockoffs is a randomized procedure, we re-ran knockoffs 10 times (after choosing the representatives) and recorded the selected SNPs over all repetitions, summarized in Table~\ref{tab:CDresults}.
 The serial computation time for a single run of knockoffs was about 6 hours, but the knockoff generation process is trivially parallelizable over chromosomes, so with 20 available computation nodes, the total parallelized computation time was about one hour. \extrarowheight{1pt}

 Although in this case we certainly do not know the ground truth, we can get some sort of confirmation by comparing to the results of studies with newer and much larger data sets than ours.
 In particular, we compared with the results of \citet{AF-ea:2010}, which used roughly 22,000 cases and 29,000 controls, or about 10 times the sample size of the WTCCC data.
 We also compare to the \citet{WTCCC:2007} results, where the p-value cutoff used was justified as controlling the Bayesian FDR at close to 10\%---the same level we use.
 We consider discovered clusters in different studies to correspond (``Yes'' in Table~\ref{tab:CDresults}) if their position ranges overlap, and to nearly correspond (``Yes*'' in Table~\ref{tab:CDresults}) if the distance from our discovered cluster to the nearest cluster in the other study was less than the width of that cluster in the other study.